Washington Supreme Court Affirms That Expiration of the Statute of Limitations on Personal Injury Claims Bar Subsequent Wrongful Death Action

 The Court further cited the legislative’s acquiescence in the prior decisions by noting that the legislature had subsequently amended the wrongful death statute several times without changing the statute to supersede the Court’s prior holdings on this issue.
 Finally, the Court noted that the legal underpinnings for the prior decisions had not changed or disappeared altogether.

 The dissent focused on the lack of language in the wrongful death statute expressly conditioning the right to bring a wrongful death claim on the existence of a valid personal injury claim, as well as the perceived unfairness of extinguishing a wrongful death cause of action before it could accrue upon the injured party’s death.
+Mistakes that can ruin your claim include failing to file within the statute of limitations, not gathering enough evidence, or improperly handling the legal process, all of which can jeopardize the chances of a successful outcome.

 Conclusions